SMARTASW/Legion-Y700-2023--GSI-FIX/README_en.md

 Magisk mod for making Lenovo Legion Y700 2023(TB-320FC /w Qualcomm Snapdragon 8+ Gen 1) with GSI more useable.

-It has been ested under Android 13/14.
+It has been tested under Android 13/14.

 This mod is not designed for Legion Y700 2022, **DO NOT INSTALL ON THAT**, you have been warned.